nixworks/public/news/2013/10/29/README.md

 ##### Marilyn Tavenner
 ### [Marilyn Tavenner, the Administrator of Centers for Medicare and Medicaid Services, becomes the first Obama administration official to apologise for the troubled roll out of the healthcare.gov website as part of the Affordable Care Act or "Obamacare" system. ](/news/2013/10/29/marilyn-tavenner-the-administrator-of-centers-for-medicare-and-medicaid-services-becomes-the-first-obama-administration-official-to-apolog.md)
-_Context: Centers for Medicare and Medicaid Services, Affordable Care Act, Marilyn Tavenner, healthcare.gov, Obama administration_
+_Context: Marilyn Tavenner, Obama administration, Centers for Medicare and Medicaid Services, Affordable Care Act, healthcare.gov_

 ## [Previous Day...](/news/2013/10/28/index.md)